USDA FoodKeeper – Cold Storage Guidelines

 To check if Rotisserie Chicken has gone bad, look for any changes in color, such as grey or green discoloration, a sour or off smell, or a slimy or sticky texture.
 If you notice any of these signs, it's best to discard the chicken to avoid the risk of foodborne illness.

 Rotisserie chicken poses a risk for foodborne illnesses if not handled and stored properly.
 Bacteria such as Salmonella and Campylobacter can grow rapidly on cooked chicken left at room temperature.
-To prevent illness, it's crucial to refrigerate rotisserie chicken within 2 hours of cooking or purchasing.
+To reduce the risk of foodborne illness, it's crucial to refrigerate rotisserie chicken within 2 hours of cooking or purchasing.
 When storing leftovers, ensure they are tightly covered to avoid cross-contamination.

 To prolong the freshness of rotisserie chicken, store it in the refrigerator at or below 40°F (4°C) in an airtight container or wrapped tightly in plastic wrap.
 Consume the chicken within 3-4 days for the best quality.
 If freezing, remove the meat from the bones and store in a freezer-safe container for up to 2-6 months.
 When reheating rotisserie chicken, use a meat thermometer to ensure it reaches an internal temperature of 165°F (74°C) to kill any harmful bacteria.